scala/scala/spec/02-identifiers-names-and-scopes.md

 that might otherwise be visible because they are defined in either the current package or an enclosing package.

-Note that a package definition is taken as lowest precedence, since packages are open and can be defined across arbitrary compilation units.
+Note that a binding introduced by a packaging is taken as lowest precedence, since packages are open and can be defined across arbitrary compilation units.

 ```scala
 package util {